Michigan vs. Nebraska NCAA Football Odds, Plays and Insights | October 9, 2021

 - Michigan's games this year have hit the over on two of five set point totals (40%).

-- When Michigan puts up more than 15.5 points, it is 4-1 against the spread and 5-0 overall.
+- When Michigan records more than 15.5 points, it is 4-1 against the spread and 5-0 overall.

-- Michigan is 4-0 against the spread and 4-0 overall when the team piles up more than 322 yards.
+- In games that Michigan churns out over 322 yards, the team is 4-0 against the spread and 4-0 overall.

-- The Wolverines have one giveaway this season, while the Cornhuskers have seven takeaways .
+- This year, the Wolverines have one turnover, six fewer than the Cornhuskers have takeaways (7).

 - Find the latest spread and moneyline odds for Michigan at SISportsbook.